securitybunker/databunker/README.md

 ---

-# This project resolves most of the GDPR requirements you will need to handle including:
+# This project resolves most of the GDPR requirements for you including:

 ## Right of access